aidlran/librebase/packages/codec/json/README.md

-# @librebase/codec-json
+# @astrobase/codec-json

-A JSON codec for `@librebase/fs` with an extensible middleware system.
+A JSON codec for Astrobase with an extensible middleware system.

 ## Usage